Register / Login

 With over 100 Maine breweries crafting unique beers, if you have a thirst that needs to be quenched, explore the Maine Beer Trail.
 Great ale is something this state takes seriously.
 Even during the prohibition, devoted drinkers didn’t exactly abide by the law.
 Ask any local beer maker what makes the “Maine” difference and they’ll credit the region’s crystal clear waters, and more specifically, Sebago Lake.
 Found northwest of Portland, the glacial sand bed acts as a natural filter.

 HOT TIP: Penobscot Bay Brewery in Winterport makes beer-flavoured ice-cream, as well as chocolate milk stout, created from Ghana’s richest cocoa beans.

 Instant inspiration!
-Boasting five different scenic railroads, breathtaking lakes and just a stone's throw from both mountain and ocean, Click Here for the full lowdown on nature lover's favourite, New Hampshire.
+Boasting five different scenic railroads, breathtaking lakes and just a stone's throw from both mountain and ocean, is New Hampshire.